Higher domain authority will result in better rankings for all your pages.

 - Large scale marketing or guest-posting with keyword-rich anchor text titles

-If you want to know how to increase DA using backlinks, here’s what you can do.
+If you want to know how to increase it using backlinks, here’s what you can do.

-An important thing to focus on to increase domain authority fast is link diversity.
+An important thing to focus on is link diversity.

 Having twelve links from the same domain won’t mean as much to Google as having twelve links from twelve different domains.

 So ideally, you want to collect links from as many different domains as possible.
-In Google’s eyes, this means your site is more authoritative and trustworthy.
-It will help your domain authority immensely.
+In Google’s eyes, this means your site is more authoritative and trustworthy, which will help immensely.

 Luckily, finding your own link profile is easy with the help of Google Search Console.